syncfusion/blazor-docs/src/common/common/input-validation.md

     @code {
         private void FormSubmit(EditContext context)
         {
-            // Validate the EditContext and returns bool whether it has valid or invalid input values. bool isValid = context.Validate();
+            // Validates the EditContext and returns bool to indicate whether it has valid or invalid input values. bool isValid = context.Validate();
             if (isValid)
             {